 From 1 July 2018, the all grant recipients will need to provide confirmation of the following to the NIAA annually:

-- the grant recipients level of contact with vulnerable people, including children, for the activities funded by the NIAA;
+- Undertake a risk self-assessment to determine the grant recipient’s level of contact with vulnerable people, including children, for all activities funded by the NIAA.

-- (if the level of contact with vulnerable people, including children is medium or above) that the grant training and compliance regimes are in place regarding WWVP.
+- If the level of contact with vulnerable people, including children is low, medium, high or extreme:

 Where can I get further information?